-Installing Linux alongside Microsoft Windows PC
+Installing Linux alongside Microsoft Windows (same Hard Drive)

 Prepare Windows PC computer for Dual-Boot